Tommy Campbell (actor)

-Tommy Campbell (born 6 October 1978) is an actor, stand-up comedian and writer.
-He is a dual-citizen of Ireland and Canada.
+Tommy Campbell (born 6 October 1978) is a Canadian–Irish actor, stand-up comedian and writer.

 Career

 Comedy

 Campbell regularly serves as the opener for comedian Jim Jefferies during his Canadian tours.

 In 2016, Campbell released Hamster Pimp, a stand-up comedy album that charted in the top twenty-five on iTunes and aired on Sirius XM.
 In 2017, he released "Stupid Shaming", which also airs on Sirius XM.
 Tommy Campbell has been featured on stand-up comedy shows in England, Ireland, Austria, Mumbai, Scotland, Wales, France, Bahrain, Qatar, United Arab Emirates, Spain, Greece, Croatia, Singapore, Cyprus, Japan, Hong Kong, the Philippines, the United States and Canada.
 He spent ten years based in London, England where he was a regular at The Comedy Store, London, The 99 Club, The Comedy Cafe, Jongleurs, Headliners, Highlight, Lee Hurst's Backyard Comedy Club, Big Night Out Comedy Clubs, The Funny Side Comedy Clubs and many others.

 In 2004 and 2005, Campbell was nominated for a Canadian Comedy Award.